kiakeshmiri/process-runner/rfd/0-process-runner.md

 Obviously for this demo, roles table will be define in memory.

 Server uses crypto and X509 to load and validate client certifications and pass the ```tlsConfig``` to grpc client connection.
-In the process of loading config client will read cname from cert file and will populate it to caller property on each call sending to server to roll based authorization.
+Interceptors on grpc server side will extract client cName from request and along with MethodName will determine if call is authorized.

 The example of client TLS config: